Sony PS5 sold out online as pandemic chills real-world retailing

 Sony has made launch sales online only to maintain social distancing, calling for consumers to "be safe, stay home, and place your order online".

-The next-generation console, which retails for $500 or $400 without a disk-drive, was sold out on major retailing sites in Japan with some conducting lotteries to distribute limited stock.
+The next-generation console, which retails for $500 or $400 without a disk-drive, was sold out on major retailing sites in Japan and the U.S. with some conducting lotteries to distribute limited stock.

 On Japan's top flea market platform from Mercari Inc 4385.T, consoles were selling for more than $900.